bhudgens/blog/_posts/2017-01-26-pleasureway-rv-new-home.md

 I'd get everything done, get on the road, and look back and realize I had left a silly light on (meaning glare on my windshield).
 One can't just pull a 40' bus over easily to flip that light off.. it's a process.

-What really excited me about vandwelling was the simplicity, flexibility, and convenience.
-We spend a lot of time boondocking.
+What really excited me about van-dwelling was the simplicity, flexibility, and convenience.
+We spend a lot of time boon-docking.
 We spend a lot of time stealth camping.
 Driving around in a giant 40' RV takes away some of the things I love about this lifestyle.
 I was pretty set on not giving up our flexibility.

 ## We started talking...